ÍÑ¿ã°É

 Academics and destinations

 In line with the school’s attitude to bespoke education, pupils can choose to do eight, nine or 10 GCSEs.
 Everyone takes maths, English language and literature and two or three sciences with options including computer science, French or Spanish, history, geography, PE, art and design, drama, media studies, music and business studies.
+From next year, Year 10s will also be able to do a new Elevate programme which comprises three options plus an HPQ (Higher Project Qualification).

 Co-curricular